 implement the `Copy` trait

-The x value is moved into the closure when the closure is defined because of the move keyword.
-The closure then has ownership of x, and main isn’t allowed to use x anymore.
-Removing the println! will fix this example.
+The x value is moved into the closure when the closure is defined, because we added the move keyword.
+The closure then has ownership of x, and main isn’t allowed to use x anymore in the println! statement.
+Removing println! will fix this example.

 Most of the time when specifying one of the Fn trait bounds, you can start with Fn and the compiler will tell you if you need FnMut or FnOnce based on what happens in the closure body.